idanshviro/ShirlyStudioWeb/README.md

 # Shirly's Studio website
-This Website was built with ASP.NET Core 2.1 MVC (Multi-Page Application) for the artist Shirly Shviro.
+This website was built with ASP.NET Core 2.1 MVC (Multi-Page Application) for the artist Shirly Shviro.

 ### Overview: ###